 Learn more about candidate filing, the election and ranked-choice voting.

 Want to know what's going on at City Hall?
 Minneapolis Minute, a new twice-monthly video, highlights news and events from the City of Minneapolis.

 It's easy to buy local, nutritious and affordable produce at nearly 30 farmers markets, mini markets and farm stands.
 Buying food directly at a farmers market strengthens the community between the farmer and the eater, and it supports the regional economy.

 The City of Minneapolis has an online interactive map that makes it easy to find farmers markets all over the city.
 The map shows the address, season dates and opening times for each market.

 Find your local farmers market.

 - Photo archive

 Police Conduct Review

-The office of Police Conduct Review is a neutral agency that investigates allegations of police midsconduct made to the City of Minneapolis.
+The Office of Police Conduct Review is a neutral agency that investigates allegations of police misconduct made to the City of Minneapolis.

 Monday - Friday, 7 a.m. - 7 p.m.